GoranVujnovic85/The_Kitchen/README.md

 ## 🏁 The first steps of the project
+⚠️ **Warning:** ❗ These steps are the creator's little reminder.
+It will be very unreasonable for those who have not passed this project. ❗

 📌 Create a repository with the project name on github 📌 On your local machine, open git bash